algorandfoundation/docs/docs/get-details/transactions/index.md

 - The Accounts (`apat`) contains the address "4RLXQGPZVVRSXQF4VKZ74I6BCUD7TUVROOUBCVRKY37LQSHXORZV4KCAP4"
 - The ForeignAssets (`apas`) contains the ASA id 16
 - The ForeignApps (`apfa`) contains the AppId 10
+- The Boxes (`apbx`) contains a reference to the box named "cool_box", owned by app id 51
 - The OnComplete (`apan`) is set to NoOp (0 value so omitted from the output)

 # State Proof Transaction